ZhenlanJi/DL_CC/README.md

 1. ./backdoor_coverage.svg is the coverage pattern visualization of CC on CIFAR10 with backdoor inputs for RQ4.
 2. We use several open-source code in our project, including [DeepGauge](https://github.com/hfeniser/DeepSmartFuzzer), [SA](https://github.com/coinse/sadl) and [backdoor](https://github.com/csdongxian/ANP_backdoor)
+1. We add 5 figures in ./coverage_fig to illustrate how each coverage criteria works.